 We hope these tips will help make your vacation more affordable, no matter where you are visiting!
-Continue reading for more on budget travel tips to save you hundreds!
+Continue reading for more on budget travel hacks to save you hundreds!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Fly in/out of other airports

 Our first budget travel tip to save you hundreds involves being frugal with which airport you choose to fly from.
 There are many best hacks airports don’t want you to know, that can help save you money.

 First and foremost, consider flying into or out of different airports.
 For example, we used to live close to the Canadian border, and would fly out of the Toronto airports all the time.
 This would save us almost 50% on our airfare, just for a couple hours drive!